 First American Home Warranty was founded in 1984.
-It has three offices in the U.S. and employs more than 850 associates, giving the company plenty of manpower to fulfill service needs.
-It provides two homeowner warranty plans as well as real estate plans and optional nationwide coverage.
+It has three offices in the U.S., giving the company plenty of manpower to fulfill service needs.
+It provides two or three homeowner warranty plans, depending on your location, as well as real estate plans and optional nationwide coverage.

-First American Home Warranty offers two homeowner plans, depending on your state; Basic, Value Plus, and Eagle Premier.
+First American Home Warranty offers three or two homeowner plans, depending on your state; Basic, Value Plus, and Eagle Premier.
 The following optional coverages can be added to the Basic plan for an additional charge: central air conditioning, pool/spa equipment, clothes washer and dryer, additional refrigeration, well pump, and septic tank pumping/sysem.
 The waiting period for coverage is 30 days.
 You may only use your own contractor if you obtain approval from the company before having repairs completed.